-As the weather warms up, my family has been looking for more to do outside than take our neighborhood walks.
-Like many families, I've got my eye on growing a garden in our back yard.
+As the weather warms up, my family has been looking for more to do outside.
+Like many families, I've got my eye on growing a garden in our backyard.
 We’ve done this in the past, with varying degrees of success, but this year I have a few new goals.

 I want to fully engage my kids, enticing them to enjoy healthier eating, and I'll throw in some biology and weather science while we’re at it.
 And it'd be great if the effort will actually supplement my regular grocery shopping this summer and fall.

-For soil, McGinn suggests purchasing a bag of compost to mix in with potting soil.
+Start by heading to your local nursey to pick up starts and seeds.
+For soil, Melissa McGinn, program manager of natural yard care at Tilth Alliance, suggests purchasing a bag of compost to mix in with potting soil.
 Read the labels on starts or seeds (more on that below), and if you’re also picking out planting containers, check with a sales associate to make sure you get the right size.

 What to plant to get kids excited

 Before parents get overly ambitious and purchase a nursery’s entire seed inventory, McGinn suggests starting with what your kids already like.
 “Always start with things they would normally eat, like carrots and peas,” she says.
 “My daughter loves broccoli — it’s a favorite treat.
 For fruit, strawberries and blueberries are great starters.
 There are even smaller varieties of blueberry plants for containers.”

 Sharon Siehl, youth and families program director at Tilth Alliance says, “There is research that shows that when kids plant and tend a fruit or vegetable, they are much more likely to try it.
 In that sense, anything is fair game."